aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 As the name ("Business-Oriented") implies, COBOL was originally intended for data manipulation in business applications; it was designed around the end of the 1950s by a committee sponsored by the US Department of Defense; and the American mathematician, computer scientist and military official Grace Hopper (1906-1992) had an important role in its design.

-Interestingly, Grace Hopper is credited with the first attestation of the term "bug" to indicate the malfunctioning of a computer program, back when in 1947 she taped on a report in a log book the remains of a moth that got stuck in a relay, inside of a computer that was malfunctioning.
+On an unrelated note, Grace Hopper is credited with the first attestation of the term "bug" to indicate the malfunctioning of a computer program, back when in 1947 she taped on a report in a log book the remains of a moth that got stuck in a relay, inside of a computer that was malfunctioning @computerBug.

 === COBOL was "naturalistic"